kleineluka/burial/README.md

 <!-- Contribute -->
 # Contribute 👨🏻‍🤝‍👩🏻
-Burial uses a Rust backend and a Web frontend with Tauri bridging the two.
-Additionally, some python scripts are used to assist in development.
-CONTRIBUTING.md TBA!
+**For development**, Burial uses a Rust backend and a Web frontend with Tauri bridging the two.
+Additionally, some python scripts are used to assist in development. **For bugs and requests**, these are highly welcomed too!
+Please note that this was developed and tested on Windows, so Mac and Linux users please let me know of any bugs.
+Detailed programming information and other contributing information will come soon - **CONTRIBUTING.md TBA**!

 <!-- Credits & Licenses -->
 # Credits & Licenses 🎉